 Method 1: Shoot with a telephoto lens, preferably 70-300 or 75-300 at its widest aperture or fully open aperture (probably f/5.6).
 Back up far enough so that your flower fills the frame (try not to cut off petals/leaves) and you should see your background blur.
 The result will be flower in focus, background blurred.
 If you happen to have an f/2.8 70-200 lens, all the better.
 Set your aperture to f/2.8 and backup enough to fill the frame with the flower.

-This image was shot with my 105mm macro at f/8 with a focus stack of 7 images.
+The Day Lily image (above right) was shot with my 105mm macro at f/8 with a focus stack of 7 images, handheld.